robertobatts/aws-certification-notes/notes/06-ec2-storage.md

 - Create an EBS snapshot of the volume
 - Encrypt the EBS snapshot using copy
 - Create new ebs volume from the snapshot (the volume will also be encrypted)
-- Now you ca attach the encrypted volume to the original instance
+- Now you can attach the encrypted volume to the original instance

 ## AMI
 - AMI = Amazon Machine Image